mchelen/michaelchelen.net/_posts/2014-05-14-install-jekyll-2-ubuntu-14-04.md

 ---
 layout: article
 uuid: 7c60f526-81fa-4b5c-8cb1-29e9418a93d8
-title: Install Jekyll 1.5 on Ubuntu 14.04
+title: Install Jekyll 2 on Ubuntu 14.04
-name: install-jekyll-ubuntu-14-04
+name: install-jekyll-2-ubuntu-14-04
 created_at: 2014-05-13
-updated_at: 2014-05-13
+updated_at:
-categories: ubuntu jekyll
+categories: ubuntu jekyll ruby
 published: true
 ---
 Jekyll is a static site generator used by Github Pages.
 It can be run locally or on a server.

-Installing Jekyll is easier than ever on Ubuntu 14.04 using apt-get and gem install.
+Jekyll can be installed system wide on Ubuntu 14.04 using apt-get and gem install.
 Additional options such as Pygments and Rdiscount can be added with the same methods.
-Although there is a package for Jekyll, this method allows installation of the morecent Jekyll version 1.5.1
+Although there is a package for Jekyll in the Ubuntu repository, these instructions allow installation of the more recent Jekyll version 2.0.3

 <!--more-->

 Install Jekyll